2E0PGS/blog/_drafts/dell-workstation-debugging.md

 Drive SMART tests.
 Pass

-The NIC sometimes causes a lockup of local network on the un-managed switch once the PC dies.
+The NIC sometimes causes a lock-up of local network on the un-managed switch once the PC dies.